Mukhtar Mai: Retrial of rapists

 The Lahore high court ruled on 6 June 2005 that the accused men could be released on payment of a 50,000 rupees ($840) bond.
 However, the men were unable to come up with the money, and remained in jail while the prosecution appealed against their acquittal.
 Just over two weeks later, the Supreme Court intervened and suspended the acquittals of five men as well as the eight who were acquitted at the original trial in 2002.
 All 14 were retried in the Supreme Court.

-And on 21 April 2011, the Supreme Court set aside the Lahore High Court, Lahore's verdict of acquitting A. Ditta, Ghulam Farid, Faiz Mastoi and Ramzan Parchar.
-However the Supreme Court confirmed acquittal of Khalil Ahmad, Ghulam Hussain, Qasim Rasool, Hazoor and Nazar Hussain for being falsely implicated by Mukhtar Mai.
-But the lawyer and supporters of Mukhataran Bibi plan to file a review petition against this verdict.
+On 21 April 2011, the Supreme Court set aside the Lahore High Court's acquittal of A. Ditta, Ghulam Farid, Faiz Mastoi and Ramzan Parchar.
+However the Supreme Court confirmed the acquittal of Khalil Ahmad, Ghulam Hussain, Qasim Rasool, Hazoor and Nazar Hussain for being falsely implicated by Mukhtar Mai.
+Mukhataran Bibi's attorney and supporters planned and to file a review petition against this verdict.